-The wipers and washers are operated by a switch in the multifunction lever.
+The wipers and washers are operated by a switch in the multifunction lever, and can only be operated with the ignition in the ACC or ON/ RUN position.
 Turn the end of the lever to select the desired wiper speed.